The Impact of Parental Expectations on Children

 • Positive expectations from parents can dramatically enhance a child’s drive and academic success.

-• When children know their parents trust in their potential, they are more motivated to strive for success.
+• Children who know their parents trust in their potential are more motivated to strive for success.

 • This belief in their potential drives individuals to attack obstacles head-on, resulting in higher academic results.